 Step 1

-Stand or sit up straight on a chair.
-Place your hands behind your head.
+Sit or stand straight with your hands placed behind your head.

 Step 2

-While keeping your neck neutral, extend your upper back squeezing shoulder blades down and back.
-Hold this position 1-2 seconds.
-Return to starting position and repeat 10 repetitions at a time.
+Keeping your neck neutral, extend your upper back while squeezing your shoulder blades down and back.
+Hold for 1-2 seconds, return to the starting position, and repeat 10 times.

 Lumbar Extension